FilecoinPlus/docs/docs/introduction.md

 The Fil+ verification process is multifaceted and can be automatic or manual depending on the [DataCap](reference/glossary#datacap) amount involved.
 With DataCap, a client can make verified deals with storage providers and have higher [quality-adjusted power](reference/glossary#quality-adjusted-power-qap) attached, making storage providers more likely to win rewards.

+There are many incentive considerations and this is where humans are placed in the protocol of a technical network.
+This is essential for a goal-driven network of utility.
+On the macro level, Filecoin Plus incentivizes the network as a whole to acquire and subsidize clients with real business use cases and needs.
+Sealing as fast as one can becomes less important relative to acquiring real storage use cases.
+Clients, on the other hand, can demand services and applications that are not yet present on the network or provided by storage miners, hence shaping the products and services on Filecoin.

+Given that there might be cases of abuse, transparency and accountability with limited trust will go a long way.
+More details around how this works in practice can iterate, adapt, and evolve in the repository as long as it reflects the goals and values of the Filecoin Plus Principles.

+The ultimate goal of Filecoin Plus is to accelerate the proliferation of products and compliant use cases on Filecoin with both geographic and use case diversity.
+Filecoin Plus provides the framework and incentive for business development to happen on Filecoin.
+After all, adoption is more than just technology.
+Client needs and legitimate use cases will shape the goods and services produced on Filecoin.

 ## Join the community

 - Slack - [Sign up](https://filecoin.io/slack) for the Filecoin Slack workspace and join us in the [`#fil-plus`](https://filecoinproject.slack.com/archives/C01DLAPKDGX) channel.
 (Tip: You might also want to check out other channels from [working groups](governance/working-groups).)